 There are 50,000 green cards available each year through the diversity visa, popularly referred to as the green card lottery.
 Only citizens of certain countries may apply.
 The countries on the list are those that have, in the past, sent the fewest numbers of immigrants to the United States.

 Also, even if you are one of the lucky few selected, you'll be in a race with other winners to get the process done on time.
 Many people are left out by the end of each cycle, often because of the slow-moving government bureaucracy.

 This category contains an odd mix of visa types, many of them too narrow to be useful to more than a few people.
 Special immigrants include:

-In some instances, people who have lived in the United States continuously for more than ten years, have good moral character, can show that their spouse or children are U.S. citizens and would face "extraordinary and exceptionally unusual hardship" if the foreign-born person were forced to leave the U.S., and have been placed in removal proceedings can request permanent residence from the judge.
+In rare instances, people who have lived in the United States continuously for more than ten years, have good moral character, can show that their spouse or children are U.S. citizens and would face "extraordinary and exceptionally unusual hardship" if the foreign-born person were forced to leave the U.S., and have been placed into removal proceedings can request permanent residence from the judge.

 This is not something you can start an application for.
 You must already be in immigration court, fighting against efforts to remove you.
 It is a complicated process that's best handled by an immigration attorney.

 The above information is just a brief overview of who might be eligible for a U.S. green card.
 If you believe you might qualify, you'd do best to consult with an experienced immigration lawyer for a full personal analysis and an explanation of the details of the application process (which can be lengthy, complicated, and easy to do wrong).

 Walking into a U.S. immigration office or consulate is not a good strategy, as you might receive inadequate or even wrong information.
 And if you're in the U.S. illegally, walking into a U.S. immigration office could get you deported.